Iris Easy Flip Review, a Hands-On Test

 Using the Iris Easy Flip

-The Iris Easy Flip's interface is pretty limited, and I imagine that that’s part of the appeal for most users.
-The home screen displays the date, time, Wi-Fi and cellular signals, and battery life.
+The Iris Easy Flip’s interface is pretty limited, and I imagine that’s part of the appeal for most users.
+The home screen displays the date, time, battery life and Wi-Fi and cellular signals.
 To make a call, you can dial a number or jump to your contacts and choose a recipient.
-Additionally, you can press the favorites button to open your most-contacted contacts.
+You can also press the Favorites button to open your most-contacted contacts.

 In all of my test calls, the audio came in clearly on both ends.
-This phone is also rated M4/T4 in terms of hearing aid compatibility.
-When I used this phone with hearing aids, I noticed no audio interference.
+The phone is also rated M4/T4 in terms of hearing aid compatibility.
+When I used the phone with hearing aids, I noticed no audio interference.

-The only issue I found was that during a call, the speaker button didn’t actually do anything; instead, I had to press the OK button to turn the speakerphone on and off.
-While this isn’t the most serious issue, I thought it defeated the whole purpose of having a dedicated speaker button.
+The only issue I found was that during a call, the Speaker button didn’t do anything; instead, I had to press the OK button to turn the speakerphone on and off.
+That isn’t the most serious issue, but I thought it defeated the purpose of having a dedicated Speaker button.

 Texting

-In recent years, many flip phones have incorporated voice-to-text capabilities.
-When typing out messages, this feature can streamline the process of sending messages on a numeric keypad.
-Unfortunately, the Iris Easy Flip does not have this feature.
+In recent years, many flip phones have incorporated voice-to-text capabilities, which can streamline the process of sending messages on a numeric keypad.
+Unfortunately, the Iris Easy Flip does not have the feature.

 With this phone, texting was a particularly painful experience.
-While the messaging interface was sleek and visually appealing, there was no option for voice-to-text capabilities.
+The messaging interface was sleek and visually appealing, but there was no option for voice-to-text capabilities.
 Instead, you’ll have to manually type out every message on the 12-digit keypad.

 On the plus side, I found KT9 predictive text to be pretty useful, but it was still much more cumbersome than voice-to-text.